NAMI HelpLine

 A licensed equine therapy program is led by a mental health professional, who guides participants in reflecting on their relationship with the horse.
 Because horses live in herds and are prey to larger animals in the wild, they’re highly sensitive to the emotions and behavior of others, including humans.

-Make Sure to Check with Your Doctor
+Make Sure To Check With Your Doctor

 Even simple vitamins can interact with medication.
 While something may be safe to use with one prescription medicine, it can make others less effective or toxic.
 Also, any new exercise or outdoor activity should be discussed with a doctor.
 People taking certain medicines for depression, schizophrenia or other illnesses should make sure to stay cool and drink enough water to avoid heat stroke.
 Other medicines may cause a drop in body temperature, so special preparation may be needed for cold weather.